Skip to content

 Key Experimental Results

-Comparison against 7 baselines on four real-world datasets (Taxi, StackOverflow, Amazon, Retweet), reporting OTD (Optimal Transport Distance, lower is better) and sMAPE (Symmetric Mean Absolute Percentage Error, lower is better):
+Comparison with 7 baselines across four real-world datasets (Taxi, StackOverflow, Amazon, Retweet), reporting OTD (Optimal Transport Distance, lower is better) and sMAPE (Symmetric Mean Absolute Percentage Error, lower is better):

 Method Taxi OTD SO OTD Amazon OTD Retweet OTD Taxi sMAPE SO sMAPE Amazon sMAPE Retweet sMAPE